Geometric origin of supercurrents in Berry phase: Formula for computing currents from wavefunctions with correlation and particle number variation: III. Berry-phase formulation of current for superconductor

-to replace $E^{(1)}(k_j)$ in Eq.~(\ref{eq22}) for free particles.
+replaces $E^{(1)}(k_j)$ in Eq.~(\ref{eq22}) for free particles.
 Consider a static SC with constant $\Delta$.
 Then ${\partial}_t|A_k(t){\rangle}=0$ and $J_{corr}=0$.
 Eq.~(\ref{eq10}),(\ref{eq11}) give ${\langle}r(t){\rangle}=t{\cdot}\bar{v}$, ($\bar{v}$ is determined by ${\epsilon}_k$ and $\Delta$).
 That means, charges in BCS states tend to move with constant velocity unless they are disrupted.
 The non-decay supercurrent can be attributed to the persistent movement from $J_{band}$.
-Note that such movement is deduced form the pure GS, no contributions from quasi-particles \cite{35,36,37}.
+Note that such movement is deduced form the pure GS, not from quasi-particles \cite{35,36,37}.
 It is also different from understanding transports as hopping between eigenstates in a perturbed Hamiltonian \cite{9,38,39}.

-To make $\bar{v}{\neq}0$, we need to break inversion symmetry (IS), e.g., by applying an $E$-field, which makes the total energy $E(k_1,...k_N)$ asymmetric (Fig.~ \ref{f1}c) by shifting the electronic state slightly away from GS (Appendix).
+To make $\bar{v}{\neq}0$, we need to break IS, e.g., by applying an $E$-field, which makes the total energy $E(k_1,...k_N)$ asymmetric (Fig.~ \ref{f1}c) by shifting the electronic state slightly away from GS (Appendix).
 According to Eq.~(\ref{eq14}), $E(k_1,...k_N)$ determines $J_{band}$.
 Intuitively, the non-decay current is due to acceleration of momentum to make ${\langle}p{\rangle}{\neq}0$.
-However, we next show there is a self-decay current component $J_{corr}$ in SC and when ${\langle}p{\rangle}=0$, it is possible $J{\neq}0$.
+However, we will see there is a self-decay current component $J_{corr}$ in SC and when ${\langle}p{\rangle}=0$, it is possible $J{\neq}0$.

+The third crucial difference is that, in Eqs.~(\ref{eq16}), only the integral of $\tilde{v}(k)$ is an observable \cite{34}.
+By contrast, conventionally, every local value $v(k)$ is regarded as an observable, representing the velocity of a wave packet with momentum $k$.
+Intuitively, an extended Bloch wave is interpreted as an array of ``bumps", each representing a classical-like particle, arranged periodically in space.
+Every packet is assigned a definite position (the packet center) and an overall velocity (the group velocity).
+Assigning $v$ to a packet instead of a fundamental electron serves to circumvent the difficulty from uncertainty principle \cite{19,20}.
+However, an evident contradiction is that a stable physical object (electron's lifetime $>10^{26}$ years) is depicted by a unstable construct, since a wave packet readily disperses due to $k$-dispersion.

+The geometric formula provides alternative paths for reconciling with the uncertainty principle: only the holistic velocity is a physical observable, removing the necessity of chopping the wave into ``bumps".
+In other words, it is meaningful to discuss the net velocity for all the bumps, but not for each individual.